HajerAliSinan/2025-RutgersU-VTutwiler-ProteomicsChangesFollowingTrauma/README.md

 CITATION ----------------

-If you use this code in your work, please cite the associated manuscript
+If you use this code in your work, please cite the associated manuscript.

+HajerAliSinan.
+(2025).
+HajerAliSinan/TraumaProteomicsPaper2025: Trauma Proteomics Imputation and Correlation (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.16741038